 - Alumni Endowed Scholarship: Select LGO applicants receive awards between $10,000 to $20,000 that come from endowed funds from top alumni.

 - Noyce Fellowship: Named after the co-founder of the Intel Corporation, we recognize outstanding students with previous academic and/or professional experience related to the semiconductor business.
 There are no requirements to work for Intel.
-Noyce Fellows receive a full tuition scholarship and a stipend over the two years at the MIT.
-In accordance with MIT policy, acceptance of this scholarship precludes Noyce Fellows from receiving additional tuition awards or stipends.
+Noyce Fellows receive a full tuition scholarship for the two years at the MIT.
+In accordance with MIT policy, acceptance of this scholarship precludes Noyce Fellows from receiving additional tuition awards.

 The MIT community, in cooperation with the Office of the Dean of Graduate Education (ODGE), offers several other funding opportunities.
 These include:

-- ODGE Fellowships: A limited number of students receive a prestigious ODGE fellowship.
+- OGE Fellowships: A limited number of students receive a prestigious OGE fellowship.
 These are MIT-wide awards, and each MIT department nominates one person for each award.
 These fellowships are highly competitive.

 - TA Appointments: About one-third of LGO students choose to pursue teaching assistantships during their time on campus to help offset some tuition and living expenses.
 Students usually apply for a TA appointment at the end of the previous semester.
 Tuition and stipend coverage varies based on the course and TA’s workload.
 LGO students are eligible for TA appointments beginning in their first spring semester on campus.
 Students find out more information about this option when they arrive on campus.